jenkins101/gets4usub/CONTRIBUTING.md

 ## Questions about OpenELEC?

-To get your questions answered, please ask in the forum or on IRC #openelec.
+To get your questions answered, please ask in the [Forum] or on IRC #openelec.
 Do not open an issue.

 ## Issue Reports